Triple Threat Position – Complete Guide 2023

 Passing is your last option when you are in a triple-threat position.
 It can be a part of your “Plan B,” but do not prioritize passing the ball in the first place.

-Passing the ball when you have no choice of dribbling.
+Passing the ball when you have no choice but to dribble.
 Always keep your eyes ahead to observe the floor; if you find a good pass, take this opportunity as a golden chance to push the game forward.

 Is the triple threat posture effective?